HongjianZhang/Rails-proj-2/README.md

 has name, email, follow_users and follow_courses
 certain Users are Administrators and they can delete comments created by others, and create new courses.
 Courses
-has courseNumber, title, description, and department courses has comments and can be followed
-Comment
-has content, instructor and a semester
+has courseNumber, title, description, department, comments Comment has content, instructor and a semester